 The water stored in your RV might not be enough for the four or three people riding on it.
 So when you are roaming in a group, the waterfalls on short if you want to take a shower back to back.
 The easy solution is to swap the RV water heater into a tankless water heater.
 The installation or conversation is pretty straightforward.

 But primarily, the most important thing is to choose the size of the tankless water heater you want for your RV.
 The key is to find that knowing how much water you use at one time.
 Find out your demands and see which tankless water heater can provide the Gallons per Minute you need.
-You have to apply the same method for this when choosing the size of a tankless water heater for your home.
+You have to apply the same method when choosing the size of a tankless water heater for your home.

 A tankless water heater can be installed at any place in your RV where you have spaces.
-But if you want to go for a dedicated RV model, then the heater will be installed on the panel.
+But if you want to go for a dedicated RV model, the heater will be installed on the panel.
 The LP or natural Gas units are needed to be vented.
 The water lines are required to be run from the group to the water supply.
 If you install the heater on the outer panel, the vent must be cut out; otherwise, it vents directly through the wall as it is directly attached to the unit.

 Installation is pretty straightforward and does not take more than a couple of hours.
 If you want to install a tankless water heater on the outer panel, carefully cut out the previous unit and measure the hole if it fits up for your new tankless water heater.
 Place the unit in the hole carefully and position the door and seal it.
-You want to line up the holes on the door to match with the holes on the water heater.
+You want to line up the holes on the door to match the holes on the water heater.

 After that, go ahead and screw them in places.
 It will secure the tank with the trailer well-fitted.
 After that, put a bead of silicone all the way around so that you can seal it from any other moisture and water from the outside.
-Connect the 12 volts electrical connection to connect the red with the positive and the black to the ground.
+Connect the 12 volts electrical connection to the red with the positive and the black to the ground.
 Or combine the gas line with the unit if you want to use it by gas.

 Now add the hot and cold water connection to the unit.
 Mount the control panel to the base place where it would be easier for you to turn on or change the temperature according to your choice.
 Voila!
 It will start working.